Caption: The heading row descibes the categories of information about the course,

 - identify and explain the main arguments, ideas, or questions of three thinkers, including

-at least one from outside the western philosophical canon
+at least one from outside the Western philosophical canon.

-- demonstrate the use of three primary texts in service of the above outcomes
+- demonstrate the use of three primary texts in service of the above outcomes.

 - write a total of at least ten pages (of approximately 300 words each) of college level

-writing in support in the service of the above outcomes.
+writing in support of the above outcomes.

 Method of evaluation